thycotic/privman-docs/local-security/ls-local-users.md

 [priority]: # (303)
 # Local Users

-The Users’ page listed under your Computer Group shows a list of local users that exist within this Computer Group.
+The Users page listed under your Computer Group shows a list of local users that exist within this Computer Group.
 The information highlighted by this table includes

 1. how many groups each user account is a member of,
 1. whether the user account was built-in or user-defined, and
-1. whether or not the account itself is “Managed.”
+1. whether or not the account itself is managed.

 Managing local users in Local Security means that you are setting a password for the account and can rotate the password as desired.